Generalizing Supervised Contrastive learning: A Projection Perspective: Projection functions in ProjNCE

 \section{Projection functions in ProjNCE}

 In this section, we investigate the projection functions $g_+$ and $g_-$ to further optimize the ProjNCE loss.
-Specifically, we consider: 1) An orthogonal projection of each class label into the embedding space.; and 2) The median of the embeddings corresponding to the same class..
+Specifically, we consider: 1) An orthogonal projection of each class label into the embedding space.; 2) the median of the embeddings corresponding to the same class; and 3) MLP-based projection into the embedding space.